- General Examination FAQs

 4. Where will the examination be given?

 Test centres are provided by a major testing vendor and appointments for a seat at the test centre of your choice must be made by you.
-IBLCE is one of many organisations for which the third-party testing vendor provides examinations at its test centres.
+We are one of many organisations for which the third-party testing vendor provides examinations at its test centres.
 For this reason, reservation blocks for IBCLC examination appointments are available for a specified period of time each year, and it is important that candidates take responsibility for making their appointments promptly.
 Information about scheduling deadlines will be provided to you in your examination authorisation email.

-IBLCE works with both the third-party testing vendor and examination candidates to seat candidates as near as reasonably feasible to their home.
+We work with both the third-party testing vendor and examination candidates to seat candidates as near as reasonably feasible to their home.
 However, the availability of an appointment at a location near your home cannot be guaranteed.

-In 2024, candidates testing in English may have the option to take the examination at home or other location via Live Remote Proctoring (LRP).
-Please check here to learn more.
-Learn more about your options and important considerations, including an Examination Day Notice, for taking the IBCLC examination in 2024 here.
+In 2026, candidates testing in English and Spanish may have the option to take the examination at home or other location via Live Remote Proctoring (LRP).
+Please check here to learn more about LRP in English (available in April and September), or check here to learn more about LRP in Spanish (available in September only).

-Both the April and September 2024 examinations will be administered at testing centres around the world.
-For those who are taking the examination in English, Live Remote Proctoring (LRP) will also be an option.
-Currently, LRP is offered only in English.
+IBCLC examinations will be administered at testing centres around the world.
+Candidates testing in English (in March/April and September) or Spanish (September only) have the option to take the examination at home or another location via Live Remote Proctoring (LRP).
 Live Remote Proctoring will require the candidate to meet the technical and environmental criteria for testing in their home.

 Please review this graphic with your options.

-How Can I Sit the IBCLC Examination in 2024?
+How Can I Sit the IBCLC Examination?

-Taking the examination in English
+Taking the examination in English or Spanish

 🡻